 FFR is defined as the fraction of maximal blood flow perfusing the myocardium in the presence of stenosis compared with the maximal blood flow that would reach the myocardium in the theoretical absence of the stenosis.
 Because the measurement is made at maximal vasodilation, resistance is minimized and flow becomes proportional to pressure.
 In a normal epicardial artery, there is little pressure decrement along the vessel, and distal pressure is roughly equal to proximal pressure.
 Therefore, in a diseased vessel, one can estimate the distal flow or pressure in the theoretical absence of the disease by measuring the proximal pressure.
 FFR then can be calculated easily in a diseased vessel by dividing the distal pressure, measured with a coronary pressure wire, by the proximal pressure, measured with the guiding catheter during peak hyperemia.8

 Compared with other techniques for determining the functional significance of a coronary narrowing, measuring FFR has several inherent advantages.
 It has an absolute normal value of 1.0 and a narrow range of normal values extending from 0.94 to 1.0.10 Because the measurements are made at maximal vasodilation, the effects of resting hemodynamics are eliminated, making FFR an extremely reproducible index, independent of blood pressure and heart rate.11 Compared with measuring CFR to evaluate intermediate coronary lesions, FFR is advantageous because it is epicardial artery-specific and independent of the microcirculation (Table 24-1).
-As described in more detail below, ...
+As described in ...